About me

 My background

 Before becoming a counsellor, I trained professionally in drama, film and dance, working for nearly two decades to help increase equality, diversity and accessibility within the arts.
 This ranged from facilitating workshops with different communities, working co-creatively to produce performance pieces, through to leading programmes and organisations across different geographies.
-I was often working in health, social care and criminal justice settings.
+I was often working in education, health, social care and criminal justice settings.
+More recently, I have been a Principal Researcher and Consultant.
+This role included researching and evaluating services (such as health, social care and arts programmes), consulting to organisations, co-designing and facilitating professional development activities for practitioners, organisational leaders and consultants, studying and working in the field of group relations.

 This background has given me a deep insight into different life and work experiences and the challenges we can all face in trying to live a fulfilling and meaningful life.
 Building on my own life experiences, it also reinforced for me the understanding that people who face multiple barriers can face the most challenges when navigating everyday life.